Furetur/Concurrency4D/README.md

 ## Summary

-Current approaches to multi-threaded programming in modern languages such as async/await, coroutines and channels, actors, MapReduce, and threads do not protect the user from the non-determinism that can arise from multi-threading.
+Current approaches to multithreaded programming in modern languages such as async/await, coroutines and channels, actors, MapReduce, and threads do not protect the user from the non-determinism that can arise from multi-threading.
 This approach aims to solve this issue.

 ## How to use